RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 Follow the following steps to configure this processor:

 -   Configure AvroSchemaRegistry.
-Go to the \'Properties\' tab and click the + button which lets you add a dynamic property.
+Go to the `Properties` tab and click the + button which lets you add a dynamic property.

--   Give some property name (ex: weather) and for the value, give the Avro schema expected for your JSON input.
+-   Give some property name (ex: `weather`) and for the value, give the Avro schema expected for your JSON input.

 ![Avro](https://github.com/RihabFekii/PySpark-AI-service_Data-processing-NiFi/blob/master/Nifi/Images/image10.png)

-Configure both JsonTreeReader and CsvRecordSetWriter and set the
-\'Schema Name\' property to the name provided above, in this case, weather.
+Configure both `JsonTreeReader` and `CsvRecordSetWriter` and set the `Schema Name` property to the name provided above, in this case, `weather`.

 **CsvRecordSetWriter**